Cover letters are necessary to make a strong first impression on employers. But how do you write one that stands out?

 Still unsure about something?
 Here are answers to some of the most commonly asked questions about writing a cover letter:

-Do I need a cover letter?
+Do I always need to submit a cover letter?

 Yes, generally cover letters are necessary.
 A well-written cover letter can complement your resume, explain your fit for the position, showcase your written communication skills, help overcome lack of experience, and provide context for unusual circumstances.